-11. The Company may become subject to litigation and the outcome of pending litigation is uncertain.
+12. The Company may become subject to litigation and the outcome of pending litigation is uncertain.

 All industries, including the mining industry, may be made subject to legal claims and proceedings, with and without merit.
 Defence and settlement costs can be substantial, even with respect to claims that have no merit.
-Kaizen may also in the future become the subject of a legal claim or proceeding at any time based on known or unknown facts and without advance notice of the commencement of the proceeding.
+Kaizen may also in the future become the subject of a legal claim or proceeding at any time, and without advance notice of the commencement of the proceeding.
 To the extent Kaizen becomes subject to any such claim or proceeding, it may materially impact management's time and the Company's financial resources to defend, even if it is without merit.
 As well, due to the inherent uncertainty of the litigation process, the resolution of any particular legal claim or proceeding could have a material adverse effect on the Company's business, results of operations, financial condition (including its cash position) and prospects.

-In addition, Kaizen is currently subject to pending litigation which Kaizen has assessed and determined at this date to be without merit and will not reasonably be expected to result in any material liability owing by Kaizen.
+Kaizen is currently subject to litigation in British Columbia.
+The proceedings relate to a claim against the Company in respect of its acquisition of the Pinaya Project.
+Kaizen and its legal counsel have assessed the claim and determined that it is without merit and that the prospect of Kaizen incurring material liability is very low.
 However, the course of litigation and legal proceedings is uncertain and Kaizen's assessment of the merits of pending litigation and any liability resulting from it may ultimately turn out to be incorrect, which could have a material adverse effect on the Company's business, results of operations, financial condition (including its cash position) and prospects.

-12. Fluctuations in the price of consumables used in exploration and development activities may adversely impact the cost of exploration, development and future mining activities.
+13. Fluctuations in the price of consumables used in exploration and development activities may adversely impact the cost of exploration, development and future mining activities.